Clinton to launch 'resistance' PAC

 Story highlights

-- Clinton lost the 2016 election to Trump
+- Clinton, who lost the 2016 election to Trump, is launching a PAC

-- She was the first women to win a presidential party nomination
+- She was the first woman to win a presidential party nomination

 Washington (CNN)Hillary Clinton, reentering the political fray months after her 2016 campaign loss, will soon launch a political organization aimed at funding "resistance" groups that are standing up to President Donald Trump, sources with knowledge of the plans tell CNN.